What is the Teralytic probe?

 What is the battery life for each probe?

 Probe battery replacement is included in our annual subscription fee.
-Currently, you should expect it to run up to three years.
+Currently, you should expect it to run one year.
 We’re actively working to extend this battery life even longer, so your probe can last as long as possible in your fields without maintenance.

 Can the probes be used in freezing temperatures?

 For annual cropping systems, we recommend removing your probes from the ground before harvest.
 For perennial cropping systems, it’s best to remove before the average soil temperature drops below freezing.